technowizardbob/todo/README.md

 # todo
-PHP CLI - Linux/Windows Server - To Do - Lists
+PHP CLI - Linux Server - To Do - Lists

 #### Purpose: To encrypt things left, to do, on a Server.

 ** Each user, has their own password protected, to do, items! **

+Note: replace php7.4 with most current version of PHP!

 $ apt-get install php7.4-cli php7.4-sqlite3

-$ ln -s todo.php /usr/local/bin/todo
+$ ./install.sh

 Useage: todo help